-To use Power Options, right-click the Power icon , and then select Power Options.
+To view power and battery settings, right-click the Power icon , and then select Power and sleep settings.

 Running on battery power

 When a charged battery is in the computer and the computer is not plugged into external power, the computer runs on battery power.
 When the computer is off and unplugged from external power, the battery in the computer slowly discharges.
 The computer displays a message when the battery reaches a low or critical battery level.